SangheonYi/OCRTTS-for-android/README.md

 * When conversion begin, notification show conversion status.
 * During conversion you can turn off screen. this will save battery a lot and prevent device's superheat

-### text convert into speech
+### text convert to speech
-* app can read to you converted text.
+* App can read to you converted text.
-* you can control reading speed, sentences you want to listen.
+* You can control reading speed, sentences you want to listen.
-* if you restart after click stop button, app will read from first sentence.
+* If you restart after click stop button, app will read from first sentence.
-* if you want stop just a moment then click pause button.
+* If you want stop just a moment then click pause button.

 ## Used
 * [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android) adaptech